-To address youth gangs, the Office of Juvenile Justice and Delinquency Prevention (OJJDP) supports research, evaluation, training and technical assistance, and programs that prevent and suppress gang violence and recruitment.
+To address youth gangs, the Office of Juvenile Justice and Delinquency Prevention (OJJDP) supports a range of programs and activities designed to prevent and suppress gang violence and recruitment.

 OJJDP's Comprehensive Gang Model provides a framework for coordinated action between law enforcement and citizens to improve a community's capacity to prevent youth from joining gangs and reduce street gang crime and violence.
 Built on more than 20 years of testing and implementation, the model combines prevention, intervention, and suppression tactics to tackle the root causes of gang violence and establishes an organized plan of action.

 The model takes a comprehensive approach to reduce and prevent youth gang violence using five core strategies: Community Mobilization, Opportunities Provision, Social Intervention, Suppression and Organizational Change and Development.
 Learn how communities are implementing the Comprehensive Gang Model to make their communities safer.

 Law enforcement play a critical role in addressing gang problems.
 A Law Enforcement Official's Guide to the OJJDP Comprehensive Gang Model is designed to help law enforcement with planning and implementation of the model.

 Strategic Planning Tool

 OJJDP's Strategic Planning Tool (SPT) is another tool that helps communities assess their gang problem and provides planning strategies to address issues such as gang involvement and violence.

 The SPT consists of interrelated components to provide users with a broad array of knowledge about gang behavior, strategies, best practices and research-based programs, as well as access to resource information for local action.